Bill Kalionis, B.Sc (Hons), PhD

 Head of the Stem Cell Laboratory and a Senior Research Fellow in the Department of Maternal-Fetal Medicine Pregnancy Research Centre

 Bill is a molecular biologist with a background in Biochemistry and Genetics.
-He has supervised numerous PhD and honours students.
+He has supervised 55 students including PhD, Masters, Honours and Advanced Medical/Scholarly Selective students.

-He has received peer-reviewed research grants from the NHMRC, ARC, Clive and Vera Ramaciotti and Kathleen Cuningham Foundations.
+He has received peer-reviewed research grants to support stem cell research from the NHMRC, Clive and Vera Ramaciotti and Kathleen Cuningham Foundations, University of Sydney – Utrecht University Partnership Collaboration Awards, Trevor Basil Kilvington Bequest and Sydney Research, Big Ideas Award.
 Since 2005, Bill has led the Stem Cell Laboratory and has focussed on an important stem cell type in the human placenta; the mesenchymal stem cell.

 Stem Cell Laboratory

 Mesenchymal stem cells are "mother cells" that have the potential to form cells of the placenta.
 This allows the placenta to grow, and in doing so, nurture the rapidly growing fetus.

 Placental mesenchymal stem cells are remarkable cells.
 Not only can they form the cells of the placenta but if treated with special combinations of growth factors they can also be triggered to form bone, fat, cartilage and muscle cells.
 Other laboratories have coaxed placental mesenchymal stem cells to form cells that are similar to liver cells and even nerve cells.